Which environmental factors favor the development of Gray Snow Mold?

 Study for the Pennsylvania State Extension Cool-Season Turfgrass Pest Management Test.
 Enhance your skills with flashcards and multiple choice questions featuring hints and explanations.
 Get ready to ace your exam!

-The development of Gray Snow Mold is significantly favored by specific environmental conditions, particularly heavy snow accumulation combined with tall turfgrass.
-Gray Snow Mold is caused by the pathogens of the fungus that thrive in cold, wet conditions, commonly occurring under snow cover.
+The development of Gray Snow Mold is significantly influenced by environmental conditions, particularly the presence of heavy snow accumulation combined with certain grass growth characteristics.

 Subscribe